0BananaBig0/from_gcc_to_cpp/docs/Classes.md

    class correctly overrides a `virtual` function.
 6. If a derived class does **not override** the `virtual` function, the **base class's implementation** will be invoked.
+7. Once a function is declared as `virtual` in a base class, it remains `virtual` in all derived classes until the `final` keyword is encountered.
+8. **The `virtual` keyword propagates down the class hierarchy**.

 ##### Syntax